ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Capsule Length:

-: The length of the Capsule Value field following this field, encoded as a variable-length integer.
+: The length in bytes of the Capsule Value field following this field, encoded as a variable-length integer.
 Note that this field can have a value of zero.

 Capsule Value: